tin2tin/Kinexus/README.md

 *   **Export Standalone Game:** When your game is complete, click **"Menu"** -> **"Export Standalone Game"**.
 This packages your story, all required assets, and your custom theme into a single `.zip` file that you can share or upload anywhere.
 This is the final, playable product.

 ---

 ## The Story File Format

-To generate stories for this editor, you must produce a valid JSON file adhering to the following structure.
+To programmatically generate stories for this application, you must produce a valid JSON file adhering to the precise schema detailed below.
+The application strictly parses this format.

 ### Root Object Structure

-The root element **MUST** be a single JSON object with two top-level keys: `meta` and `scenes`.
+The root element **MUST** be a single JSON object with two required, top-level keys: `meta` and `scenes`.

 ```json
 {